nafasebra/awesome-webdesign-tools/README.md

 - [HTTP Cat](https://http.cat/) - An API for the awesome HTTP Cats!
 Use it in your website to show funny error messages.
 - [HTTP Dog](https://http.dog/) - A free HTTP status code API with lots and lots of awesome dogs!
 Use it to show useful error messages in your website for HTTP response status codes.
 - [Get station](https://getstation.com/) - Station unifies all your work tools in one neat and productive interface.

+## AI
+- [Image editor with AI](https://hotpot.ai/) - Hotpot helps you create amazing images, graphics, and writing with AI.
+Visualize ideas with AI Image Generator, reimagine yourself with AI Headshots, or spark creativity with other products from our AI platform.
+- [Seona Ai](https://seona.usestyle.ai/new) - Streamline your SEO efforts with Seona!
+Our AI-powered assistant provides automatic weekly optimizations, ensuring your small business ranks higher on search engines.
+Start your journey towards more visibility and growth today with Seona.
+- [DeepSeek Chat AI](https://chat.deepseek.com/) - Chat with DeepSeek AI.

 ---